soapbox-pub/rebased/docs/config/static_dir.md

 This document is written assuming `instance/static/`.

+Or, if you want to manage your custom file in git repository, basically remove the `instance/` entry from `.gitignore`.

 ## robots.txt

 By default, the `robots.txt` that ships in `priv/static/` is permissive.
 It allows well-behaved search engines to index all of your instance's URIs.